Get answers for your health queries from top Doctors for FREE!

 • The feeling of incomplete urine

-Back pain is a common symptom of various ailments.
-Hence, it is necessary to get a consultation with a urologist in the best hospital if you are experiencing pain in your lower back.
-Sometimes it can turn out to be enlarged prostate back pain.
+Lower back pain and enlarged prostate issues are common symptoms of various ailments.
+Hence, if you are experiencing pain in your lower back, you must consult a healthcare professional.
+Sometimes, it can turn out to be enlarged prostate back pain.

-Read further to learn about the symptoms and analyze, if it’s time for you to consult a doctor!
+Read further to learn about the symptoms and determine if it’s time for you to consult a doctor!

 What are the other symptoms of an enlarged prostate causing back pain?